austinfreenet/afn-docs/afn_windows_unattended.md

 I'm unable to select distribution share.
 I'm restarting the program.
 I had to follow [this doc](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/create-or-open-a-distribution-share#create-a-distribution-share-using-windowssim) to create the distribution share.
 Now I'm creating the answer file.
 Ok, now we're [defining the product key](https://www.windowscentral.com/how-create-unattended-media-do-automated-installation-windows-10#definning_productkey).
 I've saved the answer file.
 Now I need to create the USB install media.

+## 2019-6-25

+I've got this new personal laptop so I need to copy over the Win10 VM from my old laptop.
+I'm going to copy over the iso and key from stark then bring it up on libvirt instead of virtualbox.